Quansight-Labs/ndindex/docs/indices/slices.md

     return a[-1:] in ['.', '!', '?']
 ```

-This sort of logic may seem scary and magic, but once you have digested this
+This sort of trick may seem scary and magic, but once you have digested this
 guide and become comfortable with slice semantics, it is a natural and clean
-way to combine length checks into other logic and avoid out-of-bounds corner
+way to embed length checks into comparison logic and avoid out-of-bounds
-cases.
+corner cases.

 (steps)=
 ### Steps